marcduez/pg-migrate/README.md

 The CLI accepts the following environment variables:

 ```
-PGURI - Database connection string.
+PGURI or DATABASE_URL - Database connection string.
 When supplied other variables are ignored.
 PGUSER - Database user name.
 PGHOST - Database server host or socket directory.
 PGPASSWORD - Database password.